spring signs in the woodlands

 1. Pingback: woodlands in september | lady dandelion

-2. Tortoise says:
+2. Tortoise's avatar Tortoise says:

 Your photographs are so beautiful!
 You ought to consider posting some of these at sizes for desktop images.
 By the way, I ordered yet another Stipula Suprema Grey Pelago, this time with a Fine 14k nib.
 I just love these pens.

-• dandelion says:
+• lady dandelion's avatar dandelion says:

 Thank you!
 I’ll think about desktop sized images – I haven’t thought about it before.

-3. kseverny says:
+3. Artswebshow's avatar kseverny says:

 great quality shots.